grammyjs/website/site/docs/pt/guide/filter-queries.md

 ## Combinando Múltiplas Queries

-You can combine any number of filter queries with AND as well as OR operations.
 Você pode combinar qualquer número de filter queries com operações AND e OR.

 ### Combinando com OR